;

 The regulator is either WorkSafe New Zealand (WorkSafe), or another government agency designated to carry out health and safety regulatory functions for certain work.

-For ships and workplaces and work aboard ships, the regulator is Maritime New Zealand.(external link)
+For ships and workplaces and work aboard ships, the regulator is Maritime New Zealand.
+From 1 July 2024, they will be the regulator for New Zealand’s 13 major ports.

 • the Health and Safety at Work (Mining Operations and Quarrying Operations) Regulations 2016

-See notifications for more information about these requirements.
+See Notifications for information about these requirements.

 What is a notifiable event?